AfricasTalkingLtd/africastalking-php/README.md

 - `fetchProductTransactions($options)`: Fetch payment product transactions

     - `productName`: Payment product on Africa's Talking. `REQUIRED`
+    - `filters`: Filters to use when fetching transactions:

         - `pageNumber`: Page number to fetch results from.
 Starts from `1`. `REQUIRED`
         - `count`: Number of results to fetch. `REQUIRED`
         - `startDate`: Start Date to consider when fetching.
         - `endDate`: End Date to consider when fetching.
         - `category`: Category to consider when fetching.
         - `provider`: Provider to consider when fetching.
         - `status`: Status to consider when fetching.
         - `source`: Source to consider when fetching.
         - `destination`: Destination to consider when fetching.
         - `providerChannel`: Provider channel to consider when fetching.

 - `fetchWalletTransactions($options)`: Fetch payment wallet transactions
+    - `filters`: Filters to use when fetching transactions:

         - `pageNumber`: Page number to fetch results from.
 Starts from `1`. `REQUIRED`
         - `count`: Number of results to fetch. `REQUIRED`
         - `startDate`: Start Date to consider when fetching.
         - `endDate`: End Date to consider when fetching.
         - `categories`: Comma delimited list of categories to consider when fetching.

 - `findTransaction($options)`: Find a particular transaction